TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 1: Intro/README.md

 **Goals:** save you time when working on a Unix system and increase your appreciation of the power of Unix.

 * up arrow lets you access previous commands you’ve used

+Linux maintains a history of commands you have entered.
+Using the up and down arrow keys, you can recall previously-entered commands to the command line, edit them and re-issue them.
 * ctrl-c interrupt command (hold down the CTRL key and press C)

 In a terminal, pressing CTRL-C interrupts a program.
 After we pressed CTRL-C, the running program closed, and the shell prompt returned.